 In a singularly perturbed limit, we analyze the existence and linear stability of steady-state hotspot solutions for an extension of the 1-D three-component reaction-diffusion (RD) system formulated and studied numerically in Jones et. al. [Math.
 Models.
 Meth.
 Appl.
 Sci., 20, Suppl., (2010)], which models urban crime with police intervention.
-In our extended RD model, the field variables are the attractiveness field for burglary, the criminal density, and the police density, and it includes a scalar parameter that determines the strength of the police drift towards maxima of the attractiveness field.
+In our extended RD model, the field variables are the attractiveness field for burglary, the criminal population density, and the police population density.
+Our model includes a scalar parameter that determines the strength of the police drift towards maxima of the attractiveness field.
 For a special choice of this parameter, we recover the "cops-on-the-dots" policing strategy of Jones et. al., where the police mimic the drift of the criminals towards maxima of the attractiveness field.
-For our extended model, the method of matched asymptotic expansions is used to construct 1-D steady-state hotspot patterns as well as to derive nonlocal eigenvalue problems (NLEPs), each having three distinct nonlocal terms, that characterize the linear stability of these hotspot steady-states to $\mathcal{O}(1)$ time-scale instabilities.
-For a cops-on-the-dots policing strategy, where some key identities can be used to recast these NLEPs into equivalent NLEPs with only one nonlocal term, we prove that a multi-hotspot steady-state is linearly stable to synchronous perturbations of the hotspot amplitudes.
-Moreover, for asynchronous perturbations of the hotspot amplitudes, a hybrid analytical-numerical method is used to construct linear stability phase diagrams in the police versus criminal diffusivity parameter space.
+For our extended model, the method of matched asymptotic expansions is used to construct 1-D steady-state hotspot patterns as well as to derive nonlocal eigenvalue problems (NLEPs) that characterize the linear stability of these hotspot steady-states to $\mathcal{O}(1)$ time-scale instabilities.
+For a cops-on-the-dots policing strategy, we prove that a multi-hotspot steady-state is linearly stable to synchronous perturbations of the hotspot amplitudes.
+Alternatively, for asynchronous perturbations of the hotspot amplitudes, a hybrid analytical-numerical method is used to construct linear stability phase diagrams in the police versus criminal diffusivity parameter space.
 In one particular region of these phase diagrams, the hotspot steady-states are shown to be unstable to asynchronous oscillatory instabilities in the hotspot amplitudes that arise from a Hopf bifurcation.
 Within the context of our model, this provides a parameter range where the effect of a cops-on-the-dots policing strategy is to only displace crime temporally between neighboring spatial regions.
-Our hybrid approach to study the equivalent NLEP combines rigorous spectral results with a numerical parameterization of any Hopf bifurcation threshold.
+Our hybrid approach to study the NLEPs combines rigorous spectral results with a numerical parameterization of any Hopf bifurcation threshold.
 For the cops-on-the-dots policing strategy, our linear stability predictions for steady-state hotspot patterns are confirmed from full numerical PDE simulations of the three-component RD system.